The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Conclusion

 We have investigated the effect of varying the ratio of the T gate count and T depth (the average T gates per layer) and identified the optimal value for a constrained run time against general algorithmic requirements.
 Here we focused on the GoSC Unit method of parallelization as it was unique in displaying rich T depth dependence.

 We apply our methods to the logical resources required to break 256 elliptic curve encryption, which is used to secure public keys in the Bitcoin network.
 We use the logical resource requirements of the latest algorithmic developments which improve on the previous state of the art by $\sim 2$ orders of magnitude.
 There is a small window of time, approximately 10-60 minutes, in which the public keys are available and vulnerable after the initiation of a transaction.
 We quantify the number of physical qubits required to break the encryption in one hour as a function of code cycle time, and base physical error rate.
-It would require approximately 35 million physical qubits to break the encryption within one hour using the surface code and a code cycle time of 1 $ \mu s$, a reaction time of 10$ \mu s$, and physical gate error of $10^{-3}$.
+It would require approximately 317 million physical qubits to break the encryption within one hour using the surface code and a code cycle time of 1 $ \mu s$, a reaction time of 10$ \mu s$, and physical gate error of $10^{-3}$.
+To instead break the encryption within one day, it would require \emph{only} 13 million physical qubits.
+If the base physical error rate was instead the more optimistic value of $10^{-4}$, 33 million physical qubits would be required to break the encryption in 1 hour.
 This large physical qubit requirement implies that the Bitcoin network will be secure from quantum computing attacks for many years (potentially over a decade).
-Alternative error correction techniques, in particular those which benefit from a more flexible physical qubit connectivity as often found in trapped ion based quantum computers, could potentially offer considerable improvements to the requirements.
+Alternative error correction techniques, in particular those which benefit from a more flexible physical qubit connectivity as often found in trapped ion based quantum computers, could potentially offer considerable improvements to the requirements but the slower rate of logical operations must also be factored in.
 The Bitcoin network could nullify this threat by performing a soft fork onto an encryption method that is quantum secure, but there may be serious scaling concerns associated with the switch.
 We hope to motivate continued research into end-to-end resource estimation for alternative error correction schemes to the surface code, and to determine how best to make use of the available physical connectivity of different quantum hardware platforms.